 Our Top 10 Humidifier Recommendations

-● Sparoma Ultrasonic Humidifier – this includes cool mist and provides full humidity control.
+- Sparoma Ultrasonic Humidifier – this includes a cool mist and provides full humidity control.
 The device can function for a whole 36 hours, which is useful for multiple days.
-Inside the lining is a silver clean technology humidifier which helps prevent bacteria and keep the water clean.
+Inside the lining is a silver clean technology humidifier that helps prevent bacteria and keep the water clean.

 What Kind of Water to Use to Maintain a Clean Humidifier